Socrethics – Introduction

 a.
 Buddhism can be interpreted as consequentialism of compassion [Verhaeghen] or negative utilitarianism [Keown, 176].
 Negative utilitarianism – like (early) Buddhism – is criticized for being a life-hostile philosophy (chapter 4).

 b.
 Buddhism can also be interpreted as virtue ethics [Verhaeghen].
 Philosophy as therapy criticizes virtue ethics for its claim on universality and its lack of authenticity.
-Possibly the Eightfold Path is not the best therapy of suffering, in particular not the best therapy for everyone (chapter 5).
+Possibly the Eightfold Path is not the best therapy of suffering in every historical time and environment [Zhang, 442], in particular not the best therapy for everyone (chapter 5).

 Statue of Buddha Statue of Socrates